Skip to Content

 • Where to stay: Cedar Grove Lodge (basic).
 See also accommodation suggestions for Sequoia NP above.

 Kings Canyon National Park is probably best known for its huge sequoia trees, granite canyon walls of Cedar Grove, and some amazing wildlife including bears and cougars.
-Adjacent to the better-known Sequoia NP (see above), this park is somewhat less visited.
-It is, therefore, a perfect place to get away from the crowds while still enjoying some amazing scenery.
+Adjacent to the better-known Sequoia NP (see above), this park offers amazing scenery but is somewhat less visited, making it a perfect getaway from the crowds.

-Drive past the Grant Grove section to the Cedar Grove section to see a completely different side to Kings Canyon.
+Drive past the Grant Grove section to Cedar Grove to see a completely different side of Kings Canyon.
 Away from the big trees, you can enjoy sweeping views, rocky cliffs, and hardly any other people.

 Kings Canyon has hiking trails of various levels.
 Zumwalt Meadow Walk is a flat, easy hike that takes you through the woods, alongside a small river, and around a big meadow.
 Mist Falls Trail has some steeper sections but still isn’t hard.

 September (and especially the second half of the month), is a great time to visit Kings Canyon National Park.
 While the nights can get quite chilly, it’s still warm during the day.
-Average high temperatures in Kings Canyon NP in September are in the very pleasant lower 70s range (20-22°C).
+Average high temperatures are in the very pleasant lower 70s range (20-22°C).
 It’s also one of the driest months in the park.

 We really enjoyed Kings Canyon in September because of its beauty as well as the lack of people.
 It felt like we had the park to ourselves, and we wished we could’ve stayed longer than two nights.